signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 - ISingletonAutoService and IScopedAutoService interface markers can still be used: they settle the lifetime and any incoherency will be detected.
-- IAutoService alone has no real effect: either there is a `EndpointSingletonServiceOwner` attribute somewhere that sets it as a singleton, or there are only one or more `EndpointServiceAvailability` declarations that set it as a scoped service.
+- IAutoService alone has no real effect: either there is a `EndpointSingletonServiceOwner` attribute somewhere that sets it as a singleton, or there are only one or more `EndpointAvailableService` declarations that set it as a scoped service.

 We have skipped an important point: the "Endpoint services and specialization" issue.
 This is not trivial... at all:
 - Can a specialized endpoint service type extends its availability to more EndpointDefinition than its base type?